blueripple/blueripple-research/br-2021-VA/posts/VA1/inputs/post_intro.md

 ACS (American Community Survey) and the decennial census.
 But is “some assembly required.”
 - Combining this information allows us to estimate the likely outcome of an election in a SLD.
-- An exammple of this using 2018 data and comparing to 2019 results is encouraging.
+- An exammple model, using 2018 data and comparing to 2019 results, is encouraging.

 ## Modeling Election Results from Demographic Information
 Election models typically use
-demographic *and* additional information about past elections, economic growth, etc. as well as polling data.[^electionModel]
+demographics *and* information about past elections, economic growth, etc. as well as polling data.[^electionModel]
 But past election data can be very heavily influenced by candidate quality (or someone running unopposed), a real issue in state-legislative elections.
-It’s not clear how much right-way/wrong-way feelings about the economy can explain local election results.
+It’s also not clear how much right-way/wrong-way feelings about the economy can explain local election results.
 For those reasons, and to keep things simple, we’re going to stick to demographic variables.
-Our model population density, sex (female or male are the only classifications in the data we have), education level (non-college-grad or college-grad) and race (Black, Latinx, Asian, white-non-Latinx, other).
+Our model uses population density, sex (female or male are the only classifications in the data we have), education level (non-college-grad or college-grad), and race (Black, Latinx, Asian, white-non-Latinx, other).
 We would very much like to have an age factor as well but the tables made available by the census at the SLD level preclude this[^whyNoAge].

 We assemble SLD-level demographic information using census provided shapefiles for each district.
-The shapefile is used to find all the block-groups inside the district and those are aggregated[^demographicCode] to construct SLD-level demographic breakdowns of population density, sex, education and race.
+The shapefile is used to find all the census block-groups inside the district and those are aggregated[^demographicCode] to construct SLD-level demographic breakdowns of population density, sex, education and race.

-Further complicating things, our favored source[^whyCPS] for turnout data, the census bureau’s Current Population Survey Voting and Registration Supplement ([CPSVRS](https://www.census.gov/data/datasets/time-series/demo/cps/cps-supp_cps-repwgt/cps-voting.html)), has no data about who voters chose in the election, just whether or not they voted.
-Our chosen source for voter preference information is the the Cooperative Election Survey ([CES](https://cces.gov.harvard.edu)) which does the work of validating survey respondents self-reported turnout with voter files.
+Further complicating things, our favored source for turnout data, the census bureau’s Current Population Survey Voting and Registration Supplement ([CPSVRS](https://www.census.gov/data/datasets/time-series/demo/cps/cps-supp_cps-repwgt/cps-voting.html)), has no data about who voters chose in the election, just whether or not they voted.
+Our chosen source for voter preference information is the the Cooperative Election Survey ([CES](https://cces.gov.harvard.edu)) which does the work of validating survey respondents self-reported turnout with voter files[^whyCPS].
 We use each voter’s party choice for their congressional district as a proxy for their likely vote for state legislature.